tbenning/tylerbenning.com-2019/content/work-projects/top-hat-classroom/index.md

 At the time, I worked on Top Hat Classroom leading design on iOS, Android, and two web teams at a ratio of 1 designer : 2 product managers : 14 developers.
 I lead product design from ideation to implementation.

-For this project, I was focused primarily on iOS, since it would have the highest impact on our users.
-Over 50% of student users submit their answers on iOS devices, so leading the design with iOS in mind made the most sense for this project.
-Many of the iterative changes we made started on mobile, but were designed and rolled out on the web app to follow.
+For this specific project, I was focused primarily on iOS.Over 50% of student users submit their answers on iOS devices, so we wanted to drive the biggest impact by starting on iOS.
+Many of the iterative changes were adopted in the web app after being rolled out on iOS.

-Our teams’ saving grace and super secret weapon was Jeremy, our user researcher.
-He worked closely with our product managers Blanca, Asaf, and I so that we were highly aligned around improving the experience based on our research activities not assumptions.
-Blanca was hyper focused on finding problems, and steered our ship towards solving the right problems.
+We were able to get laser sharp focus on the problem space thanks to our super secret weapon Jeremy, our user researcher.
+He helped connect us with professors for direct observation in classrooms, so we weren't making decisions based on assumptions.
+My product manager Blanca was hyper focused on finding problems, and steered our ship in the right direction.

 ## The Classroom Experience

-Jeremy set us up with professors so that we were able to attend classrooms and perform observational research.
-We’re lucky that for our use case, it’s relatively easy to observe our product inside of a classroom.
-What’s more, there was a professor that we partnered with who was using Top Hat only 10 minutes away from our office!
+We started to attend classrooms and perform observational research.
+We’re lucky that for our use case, it’s relatively easy to sit in a classroom and observe our product in action.
+What’s more, is that there was a professor at University of Toronto who was using Top Hat only 10 minutes away from our office!
 There’s no better way to build empathy than to be a part of the experience.

 ### Checkpoints & Quizzes